mtrkss/arch-compat-tutorial/Tutorial.md

 - FreeBSD 14.0-p4
 - FreeBSD 15-CURRENT

 # So, Where to start?

 Before following the tutorial I recommend checking your package integrity with `pkg check --checksums --all` and if something corrupt was found, manually remove and reinstall that package.

-Then execute these commands to install the needed stuff:
+Then execute these commands to install the needed packages
 ```
-pkg inst pulseaudio dbus git gtar
+pkg ins pulseaudio dbus git gtar
 service dbus enable
 service dbus start
 ```
-If you had archlinux-pacman installed, remove it using `pkg rem archlinux-pacman`.
+If you had archlinux-pacman installed, remove it using `pkg rem archlinux-pacman` and clean up `/compat/archlinux`

 ----